abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/main.c
 /a/b/c/meta.c
 /a/b/c/d/e/menu.c
-/a/b/c/d/e/f/man.c
+/a/b/c/d/e/f/g/man.c

-if such 1st and last do exist
+if such the 1st and last do exist